Skip to main content Skip to footer

 Foundation year 1

-In your first year as a resident doctor, you’ll develop the knowledge, skills, and competencies you gained in medical school.
+In your first year as a foundation doctor in training, you’ll develop the knowledge, skills, and competencies you gained in medical school.
 When you successfully complete your F1 year, you’ll be issued a Foundation Year 1 Certificate of Completion document.
-The Scottish Foundation School will send a certificate of completion to the GMC so you can apply for full registration.
-You’ll also progress to the second year of the foundation programme.

 Foundation year 2